mohitsood5934/User-Authentication-System-in-Node.js/README.md

         i>useUnifiedTopology : handles monitoring all the servers in a replica set or sharded cluster. ii>useNewUrlParser: used for parsing the connection string

-   2.storing the URI directly in the file is a bad practice,
+  -storing the URI directly in the file is a bad practice,
-     i>use environment configuration file for this
+    - use environment configuration file for this config/env/development.js file
-                                     config/env/development.js file

                                       module.exports={